Southern Nevada Regional Housing Authority jobs - 28 jobs

 Training:

-Within 15 days of initial hire, provide documentation of completion of an OSHA-30 course in construction industry safety and health hazard recognition and prevention, developed by the Occupational Safety and Health Administration of the U.S. Department of Labor.
+Within 15 days of initial hire, provide documentation of completion within the last five years of an OSHA-30 course in construction industry safety and health hazard recognition and prevention, developed by the Occupational Safety and Health Administration of the U.S. Department of Labor.
+Completion card must be continuously maintained while employed in this classification.

-Operations, services and activities of parking facilities and their operations.
+Operations, services and activities of a municipal landscaped grounds and facilities maintenance, installation, renovation and repair program.

 Principles of supervision, training and performance evaluation.